fentosc/starter-hugo-academic/content/inprogress/fg2023/index.md

 publication: "TSE Working Paper"
 publication_short: "TSE Working Paper"

-abstract: How important is historical persistence in explaining observed economic growth?
-Drawing on 40 years of panel data on Indonesian manufacturing plants, we show that initial conditions in 1975, characterized by small plants and a missing right-tail, are highly predictive of future growth dynamics.
-To disentangle the role of initial conditions from other main drivers of plant dynamics and quantify its importance, we build a structural model of non-stationary plant dynamics that closely matches observed growth dynamics.
-We find that initial conditions account for 20% of observed growth, compared to technology’s 60% - the main driver in standard models.
-Importantly, we find that initial conditions do not become less important over time.
-The reason is that initial conditions induce only a slow transition to a new stationary distribution due to the presence of sizable frictions, while changes in entry and aggregate technology continuously create new potential for growth.
+abstract: What explains growth miracles?
+We argue that growth miracles are driven by a fundamental race: as the economy tries to catch-up to its steady state, changes in the economic environment move the steady state itself and provide new potential for catch-up growth.
+We quantify this race over the course of development using 40 years of plant-level manufacturing panel data from Indonesia and a structural model of plant dynamics.
+We estimate the model on the micro data along the observed growth path without assuming that the economy is ever at a steady state.
+While catch-up growth starting from initial conditions in 1975 accounts for 42% of Indonesia’s subsequent industrialization, new changes in the economy induce new catch-up growth.
+In the end, the economy never catches up.

 # Summary.
 An optional shortened abstract.
 summary: